Karim Ansarifard: Panionios

-In the summer of 2015, Ansarifard signed with Panionios in the Superleague Greece.
+In the summer of 2015, Ansarifard signed with Panionios in the Super League Greece.
 He scored his first goal for the club in a 5–1 win over Panetolikos on 3 October 2015.
 He scored the winning goal on 7 November 2015 in a match against Platanias.
 On 28 November 2015, Ansarifard scored a brace and helped Panionios win against PAS Giannina 2–0.
 His solo goal in April 2016 during matchday 28 in a victory against PAOK earned him goal of the week honours.

 In May 2016, Ansarifard, whose contract was due to run out at the end of next season, was offered to PAOK but the 26-year-old international was not on top of Eagles' shortlist at the time.
 He started the 2016–17 season as the indisputable leader of club's offence.
 On 10 September 2016, he scored his first goal for the season in a 3–0 home win against rivals Asteras Tripolis.